mostafa-tamer/Large-Scale-E-Commerce-Database/README.md

 LIMIT 1000;
 ```
 - **Query Time (Before Optimization):** 1.5 sec
-- **Optimization Technique:** Added an index on `ORDERS.DATE` to speed up sorting and clustered the table to ensure efficient retrieval.
+- **Optimization Technique:** Added an index on `ORDERS.DATE` to speed up sorting and clustered the table to ensure efficient retrieval as well as joining will orders after filteration done on orders.
 - **Query Time (After Optimization):** 0.006 sec

 #### After Optimization: